The United States Mint unveiled an image of the one-year-only design that will appear on their 2021 Native American $1 Coin.

 An edge inscription indicates the year of issue, mint mark, and the motto "E PLURIBUS UNUM."

 Upcoming U.S. Mint Dollar Products

 Dollar coins have not been released into circulation since 2011.
-The U.S. Mint strikes them solely for its numismatic products found here.
-The first U.S. Mint products with 2020-dated Native American dollars launch on Feb.
-12, 2020.
+The U.S. Mint strikes them solely for its numismatic products sold here.
+The first U.S. Mint products with 2021-dated Native American dollars will be available for order on Feb.
+16.